 Simply cook it with 2/3 of the milk and a pinch of salt for 15 minutes until fluffy and all the milk has been absorbed.
 (You may have to add a bit more milk to prevent the quinoa sticking to the pot).
 Then once cooled, cover and store it in the fridge (for up to 2 days).
 When you are ready to make the recipe combine the quinoa with the rest of the milk, cocoa and maple syrup and give a good stir.
 Cover and bring to the boil, then simmer, covered, for 8 minutes stirring often.

 How to cook quinoa with milk

 When cooking the quinoa with milk try not to let it boil too rapidly as the milk will rise to the top and might spill out of the pot.
 As soon as it starts bubbling up and rising turn the heat right down to a simmer.

-How to prep the banana for chocolate quinoa porridge
+How to prepare the banana for chocolate quinoa breakfast bowl

 You could also chop the banana and fry in a little butter until golden and then add into the porridge (without mashing it).

 However you choose to prepare it add the banana into the quinoa porridge after you’ve cooked it (so the mixture doesn’t stick to the pot too much).

 The quinoa porridge will thicken as it stands so add a splash of milk before reheating it, whether in the microwave or on top of the stove.